-Parents love the layout and helpful lesson plans in the WriteShop Primary Teacher’s Guide.
+Parents love the layout and helpful lesson plans in WriteShop Primary!
 Even though there’s a spelling component, you might wonder whether WriteShop Primary actually teaches spelling in a comprehensive way.

 WriteShop Primary Teaches Spelling Organically

-Unlike traditional spelling programs, WriteShop Primary activities don’t drill children on a prescribed list of words.
+Unlike traditional spelling programs, WriteShop Primary activities don’t drill kids on a weekly list of words.
 Instead, children learn to spell the words they tend to misspell in their own writing.
 This is a more organic, practical approach to spelling.